jakim54/swift-closures-reading-swift-intro-000/README.md

 We just created a new function called `doSomethingWithFunction(_:)` that takes in on argument called `function` of type `() -> ()` and returns nothing.
 We are already familiar with how to co call on functions, so we can do so by calling on the function handed to us in our implemented like I did above.

 But how do we call on this function?
-Lets demonstrate that.
+Let's demonstrate that.

 ```swift
 doSomethingWithFunction(hello)